ViaVersion/ViaFabricPlus/docs/MAINTAINING.md

 # Git Branches

-- `main` → all new changes are merged here
+- `ver/<version>` → all new changes are merged into the branch of the currently active Minecraft version
-- After the last release for a version, a branch is created with that version name (e.g. `ver/1.21.5`)
+- Keep one branch per Minecraft version (e.g. `ver/1.21.5`)

 See [ViaFabricPlus-archive](https://github.com/florianreuth/ViaFabricPlus-archive) for older branches.